World of A Song of Ice and Fire: The North

 The North consists of the northern half of the Seven Kingdoms and is ruled by House Stark from their castle at Winterfell.
 The North is sparsely populated, but nearly as big as the other six southern kingdoms combined.
 Martin compared the North to Scotland.
 The climate is cold overall, with hard winters and mild snows common regardless of the season.
 Beyond the wall in the far north, the climate is polar with heavy snow while further south, it is milder with more rain.
 The region's northern border is the Gift, a stretch of land 50 leagues wide given to the possession of the Night's Watch.
+However, due to Wildling raids it is filled with abandoned towns and farms.

 An isthmus called The Neck separates the North from the South.
 It is dominated by swamplands and is home to short, marsh-dwelling crannogmen ruled by House Reed of Greywater Watch, loyal bannermen of House Stark.
 The Neck's difficult wetland terrain is infested by predatory lizard-lions, restricting the only dryland passage to a causeway commanded by the almost impenetrable stronghold of Moat Cailin, which protected the North from land invasion from the south for thousands of years.
 The city of White Harbor, located at the mouth of the White Knife river, is a thriving port and the fifth largest settlement in the Seven Kingdoms.

-Illegitimate children born of a noble parent in the North are given the surname Snow.
+Illegitimate children born of a noble parent and acknowledged by said parent in the North are given the surname Snow.